 The D.A.R.E. example demonstrates how best intentions are not sufficient in performing ethical practice, as well as shows the importance of evidence in evaluating whether harm has occurred.
 Without the means, resources, or system to evaluate the impact of a program, ethical concerns go unaddressed.
 Rather than working separately from community activists and organizations, community psychologists are trained to evaluate and conduct research with members of a community (see Chapter 7; Wolfe, 2019).

 Other research issues endorsed by SCRA (2019) include active collaboration among researchers, practitioners, and community members.
 This work is undertaken to serve those community members directly concerned, and should be guided by their needs and preferences, as well as by their active participation.
 This standard recognizes the importance of the population’s voice(s) in developing and executing a research plan that has the greatest likelihood of improving the population’s well-being and minimizing harm.
-This principle is one of the core values of Community Psychology, and it is often referred to as .
+This principle is one of the core values of Community Psychology, and it is often referred to as community-based participatory research.
 Nevertheless, there will be times when funding sources have their own agendas which may not accurately reflect a population’s needs, and this can pose unique challenges for those within the field of Community Psychology.
 In addition, the SCRA principles embrace multiple methodologies to best generate knowledge.
 These attributes are more likely to lead to many studies being conducted over an extended period of time, and the development of evidence-based practices to achieve improvements.